 The Carter Center

-Department of Health and Human Services
+Vice Chair, Department of Psychiatry and Human Behavior

-Stark County Family Court
+Family Court Division

 National Children's Alliance

-Senior Policy Associate
+Clinical Psychologist and Senior Policy Associate

-Georgetown University Center for Child and Human Development
+Center for Child and Human Development-UCEDD

 President and CEO